EnriqueInTech/osticket-prereqs/README.md

 <p>
   <strong>8.
 Set Up PHP:</strong><br>
   - Create a folder named PHP in the *C:* drive.<br>
-  - From the installation files, download PHP 7.3.8 (look for php-7.3.8-nts-Win32-VC15-x866.zip), and extract the contents into C:\PHP.
+  - From the installation files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x866.zip), and extract the contents into C:\PHP.
 </p>

 <p>